-48. We will promote both public and private investment in energy infrastructure and clean energy technologies including carbon capture and storage technologies.
+We will promote both public and private investment in energy infrastructure and clean energy technologies including carbon capture and storage technologies.
 We will substantially increase the share of renewable energy and double the global rate of energy efficiency and conservation, with the aim of ensuring universal access to affordable, reliable modern and sustainable energy services for all by 2030.
-We will enhance international cooperation to provide adequate support and facilitate access to clean energy research and technology, expand infrastructure and upgrade technology for supplying modern and sustainable energy services to all developing countries.
-We welcome the Secretary-General’s Sustainable Energy for All initiative as a useful framework, including its regional hubs, and the development of action agendas and investment prospects at county level, where appropriate.
+We will enhance international cooperation to provide adequate support and facilitate access to clean energy research and technology, expand infrastructure and upgrade technology for supplying modern and sustainable energy services to all developing countries, in particular LDCs and SIDS.
+We welcome the Secretary-General’s Sustainable Energy for All initiative as a useful framework, including its regional hubs, and the development of action agendas and investment prospectuses at country level, where appropriate.
 We call for action on its recommendations, with a combined potential to raise over $100 billion in annual investments by 2020, through market-based initiatives, partnerships and leveraging development banks.
-We recognize the special vulnerabilities and needs of SIDS, LDCs and LLDCs, and welcome Power Africa, Nepad’s Africa Power Vision and IRENA’s Global Renewable Energy Islands Network (GREIN).
+We recognize the special vulnerabilities and needs of SIDS, LDCs and LLDCs, and welcome Power Africa, Nepad’s Africa Power Vision and IRENA’s Global Renewable Energy Islands Network.

 International development cooperation

 International public finance plays an important role in complementing the efforts of countries to mobilize public resources domestically, especially in the poorest and most vulnerable countries with limited domestic resources.
 Our ambitious agenda puts significant demands on public budgets and capacities, which requires scaled up and more effective international support, including both concessional and non-concessional financing.
 We welcome the increase of all forms of international public finance since Monterrey and are determined to step up our respective efforts in support of the post-2015 development agenda.
-We recognize that we share common goals and common ambitions to strengthen international development cooperation and maximize its effectiveness, impact and results.
-In this regard, we welcome the progress achieved in elaborating the distinct principles that apply to our respective efforts to increase the impact of our cooperation.
+We recognize that we share common goals and common ambitions to strengthen international development cooperation and maximize its effectiveness, transparency, impact and results.
+In this regard, we welcome the progress achieved in elaborating the principles that apply to our respective efforts to increase the impact of our cooperation.
 We will continue to strengthen our dialogue to enhance our common understanding and improve knowledge sharing.

 We welcome the increase in volume of ODA since Monterrey.
 Nonetheless, we express our concern that many countries still fall short of their ODA commitments and we reiterate that the fulfilment of all ODA commitments remains crucial.
-ODA providers reaffirm their respective ODA commitments, including the commitment by many developed countries to achieve the target of 0.7% of ODA/GNI and 0.15 to 0.20% of ODA/GNI to LDCs.
-We are encouraged by those few countries that have met or surpassed their commitment to 0.7% of ODA/GNI and the target of 0.15 to 0.20% of ODA/GNI to LDCs.
+ODA providers reaffirm their respective ODA commitments, including the commitment by many developed countries to achieve the target of 0.7 per cent of ODA/GNI and 0.15 to 0.20 per cent of ODA/GNI to LDCs.
+We are encouraged by those few countries that have met or surpassed their commitment to 0.7 per cent of ODA/GNI and the target of 0.15 to 0.20 per cent of ODA/GNI to LDCs.
 We urge all others to step up efforts to increase their ODA and to make additional concrete efforts towards the ODA targets.
-We welcome the decision by the European Union which reaffirms its collective commitment to achieve the 0.7% of ODA/GNI target within the time frame of the post-2015 agenda, and undertakes to meet collectively the target of 0.15 - 0.20% of ODA/GNI to LDCs in the short term, and to reach 0.20% of ODA/GNI to LDCs within the time frame of the post-2015 agenda.
-We encourage ODA providers to consider setting a target to provide at least 0.20% of ODA/GNI to LDCs.
+We welcome the decision by the European Union which reaffirms its collective commitment to achieve the 0.7 per cent of ODA/GNI target within the time frame of the post-2015 agenda, and undertakes to meet collectively the target of 0.15 - 0.20 per cent of ODA/GNI to LDCs in the short term, and to reach 0.20 per cent of ODA/GNI to LDCs within the time frame of the post-2015 agenda.
+We encourage ODA providers to consider setting a target to provide at least 0.20 per cent of ODA/GNI to LDCs.